lammypi/Applied-Data-Science-for-UX/README.md

 # Applied-Data-Science-for-UX
 A hands-on guide to applying data science techniques in UX research.
 This repository bridges the gap between qualitative insights and quantitative rigor with code notebooks, real-world examples, and beginner-friendly explanations.

+__Why Have I Created This Repository?__

+As of the time I'm creating this (April 2025), UX is undergoing a lot of shifting and uncertainty largely due to companies pushing AI regardless of whether they have a viable use case for it.
+In my industry, there's a greater need for UX research, and for that research to include legitimate quantitative methods.
+However, those methods (which seem to mainly be centered on frequentist statistics) are not going far enough.
+Product leaders want deeper insights into attitudes and behaviors, and how those manifest in the digital spaces companies create.
+UX can't provide that with parametric tests, gap analysis or the occasional semantic analysis.
+We need to become comfortable with the broader suite of analytics methods that can if we want to provide such insights.
+This repository is not me trying to democratize product analytics or diminish the skills of product analysts or product data scientists.
+Rather, it's my way of encouraging UX practitioners to consider acquiring additional training and moving into those roles so we can bring our perspective to the interpretation of user and product data.

 ## Current Structure

 ### [Setting Up Your Workspace ❇️](/module00)